Nabi-HB Side Effects

 Generic Name: hepatitis b immune globulin

-Note: This page contains side effects data for the generic drug hepatitis b immune globulin.
-It is possible that some of the dosage forms included below may not apply to the brand name Nabi-HB.
+Note: This document contains side effect information about hepatitis b immune globulin.
+Some of the dosage forms listed on this page may not apply to the brand name Nabi-HB.

 For the Consumer